-Table 1 provides summary statistics on the 845 (out of 896) cases with available information on agent use which were resolved by final-offer arbitration in New Jersey from 1978 to 1995.
-Our empirical results are based on this selected sample of cases which could not be resolved on mutual terms.
-The table also reports summary statistics for the sub-sample of cases with available information on the arbitrator's decision and the final wage offers, as this sample will be used in some of our later analyses.
-Most cases involve a dispute over pay raises, and a majority of the cases involve police officers.4 The data show that arbitrators have typically been more likely to select the union's offer than the employer's offer, with employers winning about 40% of the cases submitted to arbitration.
-This result is inconsistent with the notion that the equilibrium outcome in this dispute resolution system is a 50% victory rate, a finding we will return to later in the paper.
+Table 1 provides summary statistics on the 845 (of 896) cases with available information on agent use that were resolved by final-offer arbitration in New Jersey from 1978 to 1995.
+Our empirical results are based on this selected sample of cases that could not be resolved on mutual terms.
+The table also reports summary statistics for the subsample of cases with available information on the arbitrator's decision and the final wage offers, as this sample will be used in some of our later analyses.
+Most cases involve a dispute over pay raises, and a majority of the cases involve police officers.
+4 The data show that arbitrators have typically been more likely to select the union's offer than the employer's offer, with employers winning about 40% of the cases submitted to arbitration.
+This result is inconsistent with the notion that the equilibrium outcome in this dispute resolution system is a 50% victory rate, a finding we return to later in the paper.
 Union bargainers are far more likely to enlist the assistance of a professional agent to help select the arbitrator, prepare the case, attend various hearings, and present the case to the arbitrator.
 Unions employ third-party agents in 83% of the arbitration cases compared to only 62% for employers.
 Expert agents are most often lawyers, but they can also be labor relations specialists, professors, accountants, or other professionals.5

 Many variables are common to both the employer and union and are likely to affect the costs of obtaining representation.
 One of the most important characteristics affecting the cost of retaining an agent is the size of the bargaining unit.
-For example, for a large bargaining unit the monetary cost of retaining an agent on a per-person basis will be smaller than for a small bargaining unit.
-We were able to collect information on the size of the bargaining unit for two thirds of the sample.
-From these data we were able to confirm that the population of the municipality, which we collected for almost every bargaining unit from the 1980 U.S. Decennial
+For example, for a large bargaining unit, the monetary cost of retaining an agent on a per person basis will be smaller than for a small bargaining unit.
+We were able to collect information on the size of the bargaining unit for two-thirds of the sample.
+From these data we were able to confirm that the population of the municipality, which we collected for almost every bargaining unit from the 1980 U.S. Decennial Census, is a good proxy for the number of employees.6 To provide a sense of the mapping between these two size measures, in the table we also report